ChenchenKang/chenchenkang.github.io/_pages/extension.md

   }

   /*
-   * Show exactly three lines when the dropdown is closed.
+   * Keeps the visible portions of the captions approximately
-   * The fixed height keeps cards in the same row aligned.
+   * the same height without cutting text automatically.
    */
   .extension-preview {
-    display: -webkit-box;
-    height: 4.5em;
+    min-height: 4.5em;
-    overflow: hidden;
-    -webkit-box-orient: vertical;
-    -webkit-line-clamp: 3;
   }

   .extension-date {